gromnitsky/alt-30-seconds-of-code/c/snippets/tsearch.md

 2 town
 ~~~

-Our data structure, a comparator & an allocator for new entry:
+Our data structure, a comparator & an allocator for a new entry:

 ```c
 <%= lines 'tsearch.c', '#include "utils.h"', '// for twalk' %>